AFRO GIRLS LEAD

 OUR EDUCATION PARTNERS

-In addition to offering entrepreneurship workshops for girls across the continent, we are dedicated to providing resources to our girls and the changemakers who support them.
-Below are our initial commitments and initiatives for 2019:
+In addition to inspiring our girls across the continent, we are dedicated to providing resources to our girls and the changemakers who support them.